ahandsel/articles/Garoon_to_Apple/Garoon_to_Apple-devTo.md

 1. Go to Bookmark manager (`chrome://bookmarks/`) > Click on the `⋮` at the top-right-corner
 1. Click `Add new bookmark` & paste the code in the URL field

-Importing a Garoon Event to Apple Calendar
+Export a Garoon Event to Apple Calendar
 1. Go to the Garoon event's page
-1. Click on the bookmarklet
+1. Click on the Bookmark
 1. Open the downloaded `ical` file
 1. Confirm that the imported event in Apple Calendar App